Collect multi-dimensional feedback with the Matrix block

 Adding a Matrix block

-- Open your draft maze, or create a new one
+Open your draft study, or create a new one

 Select Matrix from the dropdown